Skip to content

 Malaysia digital nomad visa (DE Rantau Pass): income and tax

 Malaysia’s nomad route has a name that trips people up: the DE Rantau Nomad Pass.
 The usual immigration long-stay desk doesn’t run it.
 MDEC, the government’s digital-economy agency, does, and that single fact explains almost everything about how the pass behaves.
-The income test is low and set in US dollars.
+The income test is set in US dollars and comes in two tiers: a lower bar for tech roles and a higher one for non-tech professionals.
 You apply entirely online.
-And whether you qualify depends on the kind of digital work you do, not just on working remotely.
+And whether you qualify depends on the kind of work you do and which income tier it lands in, not just on working remotely.
 Here is what actually counts, what you need to earn, and where you land on tax.

 The facts at a glance